Mitchell Library Reading Room temporarily closed Tuesday 12 December 2017. More info

 - Advise on current trends and developments in the disability sector which could be of benefit to the Library’s operations

-- Monitor the development of Library’s policies to ensure inclusion of people with disability
+- Advise on Library policies to ensure inclusion of people with disability

-- Advise the Library of improvements to be made in existing and planned physical infrastructure works to ensure inclusive access for people with disability
+- Advise the Library of improvements to be made in existing and planned physical and digital infrastructure to ensure inclusive access for people with disability

 - Provide guidance for the planning and development of Library events, exhibitions and tours so that they may offer equivalent experiences for people with disability